 Shoals of fish gracefully cross the water all around us, inflating depth into the environment and causing the blue light of this underwater realm to scatter and reflect.

 Designing this immersive world for a dark ride has been a wildly enriching experience.
-Aware that ride guests are free to continually take an almost 360 look at their surroundings, we were inspired to go beyond the limitations of a
+Aware that ride guests are free to continually take an almost 360 look at their surroundings, I was inspired to go beyond the limitations of a

 camera-centric perspective and embrace a level of immersion rarely seen in similar entertainment projects.